Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 Depending on the complexity of the change, the number of senders and receivers for the contract as well as how the change might propagate through the system, a different approach may be desirable.
 It's important to consider where the added data is required for a message to be successfully processed.

-Considering a scenario in which the data that is added to the contract is not required to succesfully process a message:
+Considering a scenario in which the data that is added to the contract is not required to successfully process a message:

 * Update the contract and release a new version.
   * Instead of relying on .NET to set the default value for int Age = 1, it's better to use nullable types and represent missing values as null.
 This allows for message handlers to reliably verify if the data is available using the ´HasValue´-property.
 * Update senders to use the new contract version.
 * Update receivers to handle the new contract version.
   * This can be done gradually, endpoint by endpoint.
-Endpoints that are not upgraded and reference the previous contracts assembly, will be unaware of the newly added data as it will be ignored during deserialization.
+Endpoints that are not upgraded and reference the previous contracts assembly will be unaware of the newly added data as it will be ignored during deserialization.

 For a more complex change in which receivers require the data in order to successfully process a message, a more gradual upgrade is recommended.